Load Balancing for AI Training Workloads: Introduction

-While we discuss AI workloads at greater length in \S\ref{sec:space}, here we merely note that these workloads have two characteristics that accentuate the limitations of the single-path paradigm.
-First, the vast bulk of the AI traffic is in long-lived flows that do not have idle periods, so techniques like PLB do not ameliorate the rigidity of the single-path paradigm (\ie as mentioned above, if two long-lived flows are hashed by ECMP to the same link, PLB cannot reroute them because there are no idle periods, so tail-latencies can be strongly affected).
-Second, the performance requirements of AI workloads are extreme, requiring the full completion of all flows in a communication collective \cite{sccl, meta, prateeshhotnets} (which we define in \S\ref{sec:space}).
-Thus, the techniques that mitigated some of ECMP's problems (\eg PLB) are no longer \emph{effective}, and the performance degradation caused by strictly adhering to limiting flows (or flowlets) to a single path is no longer \emph{acceptable}.
+Historically, TCP's intolerance for packet reordering has necessitated a rigid single-path-per-flow paradigm.
+While the downsides of this constraint have long been recognized and various alternatives proposed, network solutions have continued to respect this limitation, ranging from standard ECMP to more recent proposals like Meta's enhanced ECMP~\cite{meta} and Google's PLB~\cite{plb}.
+These approaches improve performance by shifting path assignments, but still pin a flow to a single path at any given time.
+However, the extreme bandwidth demands of AI workloads are forcing operators to abandon this paradigm in favor of aggressive packet-level spraying.

-This need for better performance for AI workloads has led to active exploration, mostly in industry, of designs that go beyond the single-path paradigm.
+AI workloads pose extreme requirements on the network to limit the worst-case completion time among flows.
+The needs of AI workloads (which we discuss more thoroughly in \S\ref{sec:background}) have led to active exploration, mostly in industry, of designs that go beyond the single-path paradigm.
 Here we mention two efforts in particular.
-The Ultra Ethernet Consortium (UEC) \cite{uec} is considering new transport designs that include packet spraying and packet trimming \cite{costinietf ,prateeshhotnets}.
-Nvidia has developed SpectrumX which uses a switch-based packet-spraying approach.
+The Ultra Ethernet Consortium (UEC) \cite{uec} is considering new transport designs that include packet spraying and packet trimming \cite{ethereal, uec-spec}.
+Nvidia has developed Spectrum-X which uses a switch-based packet-spraying approach and RDMA NICs that accommodate out-of-order delivery \cite{spectrumx, nvidia-ooo}.
 These efforts suggest that we are finally seeing a broad appetite in industry to consider load balancing techniques that no longer restrict packet flows to a single path.

-When designing load-balancing schemes for AI workloads, the goal is to minimize collective completion time (CCT) for AI traffic.
-Note that this performance goal is quite different from the goals for traditional datacenter workloads where the focus is on: (i) per-flow measures such as flow-completion time and per-flow fairness (as compared to AI's focus on collective completion time) and (ii) maximizing utilization so that the network is being used efficiently (utilization is less relevant for AI workloads because the network is a small component of the overall cost of an AI cluster, so the network need not be cheap and fully utilized, it only needs to complete collectives quickly).

-While progress has been made in developing specific solutions to meet this goal, such as the two previously mentioned efforts (UEC and SpectrumX), we were surprised to find that many basic design questions remain open.